brandonlopezh/brandonlopezh/README.md

 <td width="50%" valign="top">

 ### 🧳 Background
-- I've spent 7 years supporting PR Specialists in the CommTech world, and I'm ready to combine my support skills with my tehcnical experience to amplify client experiences.
+- I've spent 7 years supporting PR Specialists in the CommTech world, and I'm ready to combine my support skills with my technical experience to amplify client experiences.

 ### 👯 Looking to Collaborate On
 - Educational, community, or other projects that aim to make the world a better place.